Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Experiment

 \subsection{Ablation Study and Robustness}

-We provide a detailed ablation study and robustness analysis (see Appendix~\ref{appendix: ablation} \& \ref{appendix: robustness}) to examine the impact of different components in our detection framework.
-We find that: (1) the proposed conditional sensitivity metric effectively distinguishes between infringed and non-infringed samples, as partially illustrated in Fig.~\ref{fig: sens sd1.4}; (2) merging of two branches and multiple timesteps both improve and stabilize detection performance.
-We also discuss limitations and future work in Appendix~\ref{appendix: limitations} and \ref{appendix: future} respectively.
+We provide a detailed ablation study and robustness analysis in the appendix.
+We find that: (1) the proposed conditional sensitivity metric effectively distinguishes between infringed and non-infringed samples, as partially illustrated in Fig.~\ref{fig: sens sd1.4}; (2) merging of two branches and multiple timesteps both improve and stabilize detection performance; (3) image degradation affects little to the detection performance.